uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-structured-data.md

 > __Note:__ Gen3 users can also submit metadata using the Gen3 SDK, which is a Python library containing functions for sending standard requests to the Gen3 APIs.
 For example, the function `submit_file` from the **Gen3Submission** class will submit data in a spreadsheet file containing multiple records in rows to a Gen3 Commons.
 The code is open-source and available on [GitHub](https://github.com/uc-cdis/gen3sdk-python) along with [documentation for using it](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).
 Furthermore, [this section](https://gen3.org/resources/user/analyze-data/#4-using-the-gen3-sdk) describes steps on how to get started.

+### Review submitted structured data

+To review the content of submitted data, you can start from the [directions above](#begin-metadata-tsv-submissions) and instead of selecting "Upload" in Step 4, you can review the graph below.
+You can select particular nodes to view individual records where you have the option to delete, view, or download.

+> Note: Users who are not authorized to submit data may see a “Browse Data” button instead of “Submit Data”.
+These users will still have access to view the graph and individual nodes, but not to upload or delete.

+The number you see underneath the node name, for example ‘subject’, reflects the number of records in that node of the project.
+The “Toggle View” button is used to show or hide nodes in the data model that the project has no records for.

 ### TSV Formatting Checklist